+The general rule is for the DSB to take decisions by consensus (Article 2.4 of the DSU).
 Footnote 1 to Article 2.4 of the DSU defines consensus as being achieved if no WTO Member, present at the meeting when the decision is taken, formally objects to the proposed decision.
 This means that the chairperson does not actively ask every delegation whether it supports the proposed decision, nor is there a vote.
 On the contrary, the chairperson merely asks, for example, whether the decision can be adopted and if no one raises their voice in opposition, the chairperson will announce that the decision has been taken or adopted.
 In other words, a delegation wishing to block a decision is obliged to be present and alert at the meeting, and when the moment comes, it must raise its flag and voice opposition.
 Any Member that does so, even alone, is able to prevent the decision.

 However, when the DSB establishes panels, when it adopts panel and Appellate Body reports and when it authorizes retaliation, the DSB must approve the decision unless there is a consensus against it (Articles 6.1, 16.4, 17.14 and 22.6 of the DSU).
 This special decision-making procedure is commonly referred to as “negative” or “reverse” consensus.
 At the three mentioned important stages of the dispute settlement process (establishment, adoption and retaliation), the DSB must automatically decide to take the action ahead, unless there is a consensus not to do so.
 This means that one sole Member can always prevent this reverse consensus, i.e. it can avoid the blocking of the decision (being taken).
 To do so that Member merely needs to insist on the decision to be approved.